zthun/janitor/README.md

 Description
 ===========
 ZWebStyles is a collection of hint files that can be used with build tools to validate coding styles.

 Usage
 =====
 The usage depends on the tools your using.
 To get the package itself, you can use npm.

 ```
-npm install zwebstyles --save-dev
+npm install @zthun/zwebstyles --save-dev
 ```

 Available Styles